tdkotecha/CalculiX-Workflow/Plate/Readme.md

-# Modal Analysis on a Plate with Holes.
+# Modal Analysis on a Plate With Holes.

 This analysis was also done to get used to the workflow of CalculiX and GMSH.